SukkoPera/OpenAmigaVideoHybrid/README.md

 # OpenAmigaVideoHybrid
-OpenAmigaVideoHybrid is an Open Hardware implementation of the Video Hybrid integrated circuit used in some Commodore Amiga computers.
+OpenAmigaVideoHybrid is an Open Hardware implementation of the Video Hybrid integrated circuit used in some Commodore Amiga computers (Commodore Part No. 390229-0x).

 ![Board](https://raw.githubusercontent.com/SukkoPera/OpenAmigaVideoHybrid/master/doc/render-top.png)